Tosca Olinsky: Personal life and family

 Olinsky was born on March 11, 1909, in Florence.
 Her parents, Ivan Olinsky and Genevieve Karfunkle Olinsky, were both natives of the Russian Empire who had emigrated to the US and become naturalized US citizens.
-She had a sister, Lenore Olinsky, who was born in 1907 and died in 2001.
+She had a sister, Leonore Olinsky, who was born in 1907 and died in 2001.
 During the 1920s and 1930s, she lived with her parents in an artists' cooperative studio building at 27 West 67th Street.
 In 1950, while traveling in Mexico, Olinsky married a writer named Charles Barteau.
 Olinsky died in her home in Old Lyme on June 15, 1984.